Frumph/comic-easel/readme.txt

 Go to your settings -> permalinks and just click save, the wp_rewrite will refresh.
 You need to go to the settings -> permalinks if you ever upgrade enable or disable the Comic Easel plugin.

+= Chapter Navigation is not enabled for me to check in the widget =

+Chapter navigation requires another plugin [Term Menu Order by James Lafferty](http://wordpress.org/extend/plugins/term-menu-order/ "Taxonomy Order Plugin") when this is installed and activated you can go to your Comic -> Chapters and set the order of your chapters and those buttons will then be active.
+Order is set with numerical value, make sure only to set order #'s inside chapters that have comics in them.

+= Where is Comic Easel's navigation widget? =

+The comic navigation widget is only seen if you have the comic sidebar's enabled; even then it only works in the comic sidebars themself, nowhere else.

 == Changelog ==

+= 1.0.5 =
+Chapter Navigation (prev/next chapter)
+Various little bug fixes here and there

 = 1.0.4 =
 Fixed wrong function in filter for archive added option for turning off the mininav if it's implemented